What is the Wolverton Development?

-To be in a stronger position to engage, equip and resource the many hundreds of individuals and families in Milton Keynes who are formerly homeless, vulnerably housed, or in danger of becoming homeless, we have futures plans to launch a new Community Support Centre in Wolverton.
+To be in a stronger position to engage, equip and resource the many hundreds of individuals and families in Milton Keynes who are formerly homeless, vulnerably housed, or in danger of becoming homeless, we have futures plans to launch a new Hub in Wolverton.

 Wolverton is much needed.
 After more than ten years of our expertise and success at Unity Park Station, we are scaling up to deliver what we see as the next evolutionary stage of our charitable activity – which looks to prevent homelessness in the city rather than just respond to it.